In Part I of our series on content marketing and SEO, we explored how SEO and content marketing got to where they are today.

 In Part III of this series, we will walk you through the steps in combining your keyword research together with your website and content marketing strategy to increase website traffic.

-What’s your favorite way to conduct keyword research?
+What’s your favourite way to conduct keyword research?
 Please share with us your keyword research strategy by leaving a comment below.